+Most glass jars are made with tempered glass, so they hold up to extreme temperatures and overall are about 4-5 times stronger than regular glass.
 Tempered glass jars will specify on the packaging that they are OK for microwave and/or freezer use.
-Please only use tempered glass jars for this presentation!
+Only use tempered glass jars for this presentation.

 - 16 half-pint mason jars with lids

-- 24 cupcakes in blue and red
+- 24 baked cupcakes in blue and red

 - Vanilla ice cream